 Summer Camp at Schlitz Audubon

-Whether you are a returning family, who views camps at Schlitz Audubon as an annual tradition, or a new family who is interested in exploring what we offer, we want our camps to be a highlight of your child’s summer.
-This year, we’re continuing to offer camps on popular themes including nature art, beachcombing, fairy houses, and animal care, while also adding camps focused on outdoor games, working with wildlife, and nocturnal animals.
+Whether you are a returning family who views camps at Schlitz Audubon as an annual tradition, or a new family who is interested in exploring what we offer, we want our camps to be a highlight of your child’s summer.
+This year, we’re continuing to offer camps on popular themes including nature art, beachcombing, and animal care, while also adding new camps focused on space exploration, storybooks, and green living.

-The camp calendar is now online!
-To register, please fill out a Camper Profile for each child, as well as one Camp Registration form for their family.
-This form will provide our staff with camp selections for each child.
-For families with multiple children, there is an option to specify that all children must be enrolled in camps during the same week and time slot.
+To register, families will fill out a Camper Profile for each child, as well as one camp registration form for their family.
+The camp registration form will provide our staff with camp selections for each child.

-Submit this secure, online form for each child, prior to submitting your family’s Camp Registration form.
+Submitting this secure, online form for each child is a required part of the registration process.
 This profile includes a health history and emergency care plan, as well as childcare enrollment information.
-An automated email reply will be sent after each profile has been received.
+A new profile is required annually.
+An automated email reply will be sent after each child’s profile has been received.

-Camper Profiles are not required to be submitted for children enrolling in Hand-in-Hand week-long camps or for children who have a Student Profile on file from the 2020-2021 school year, required for Field Days, Homeschool, and Nature Mornings program participation.
+Camper Profiles are not required to be submitted for children enrolling in Exploring Nature Together camps.
+Camper Profiles are not required to be submitted for children who have a Student Profile on file from the 2022-2023 school year.

 Important Camp Notes

-For Camp Registration forms that are submitted after the lottery is completed, camp confirmations or wait list notifications, as well as emailed invoices, will be sent the week of February 8 and beyond.
+For Camp Registration forms that are submitted after the lottery is completed, camp confirmations or waitlist notifications, as well as emailed invoices, will be sent the week of February 13 and beyond.

-We allow a maximum of six camps for the entire summer, per camper.
+We allow a maximum of 6 camps for the entire summer, per camper.

 Cancellation & Change Policy

-To cancel or change camps, please email our registrar at [email protected].
+To cancel or change camps, please email our Registrar.

-A refund of registration fees will be given for any camps canceled 14-days or more prior to the first date of camp.
-There will be no refunds for camps canceled with less than 14-days notice.
+A refund of registration fees, minus a $25.00 fee, will be given for any camps canceled 14-days or more prior to the first date of camp.
+There will be no refunds for camps canceled with less than 14-days’ notice.
 The cancellation policy is not dependent on the status of camp waitlists.

-At this time, lunch supervision will not be available for the Summer Camp 2021 season.
+Lunch supervision will not be available for the Summer Camp 2023 season.
 If a camper is enrolled in both a morning and afternoon camp session within the same week, they must be picked up in between camp sessions.

-If your camper may require medication while at camp, please complete a Medication Information and Authorization Form prior to your child’s first day of camp.
+If your camper may require medication while at camp, please complete an Authorization to Administer Medication Form prior to your child’s first day of camp.